For immediate release

 The VenaSeal closure system is the only non-thermal procedure approved for use in the U.S. that uses an advanced medical adhesive that closes the diseased vein.
 This unique approach minimizes the need for multiple needle insertions for treatment.
 Recovery is nearly immediate, and patients are usually able to recover without the use of compression stockings.

 Patients interested in learning about varicose veins, symptoms, causes, and treatment options available; including the VenaSeal closure system can visit rockymountainveinclinic.com for information, view videos of procedures being done, read patient case studies and more.

 About Rocky Mountain Vein Clinic:

-Dr. Bo Johnson is the founder and Medical Director of Rocky Mountain Vein Clinics, with offices in Cody, Wyoming, Billings, Montana and Bozeman, Montana.
+Dr. Bo Johnson is the founder and Medical Director of Rocky Mountain Vein Clinics, with offices in Cody, Wyoming, and Billings, Montana.
 Rocky Mountain Vein Clinic specializes in providing comprehensive treatment of varicose veins and vein diseases using Endovenous Laser Therapy (EVLT), RF-Radiofrequency VenefitTM procedure and the VenaSeal procedure as well as microphlebectomy and sclerotherapy.